pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

 I created a bash file to record the video and added it to the crontab so that every hour it would record an hour of video.
 Stores it in a folder called "Recordings" the a subfolder of the date of the day it was recorded

+So we create the folder by running `mkdir /Recordings`

 ```
 #!/bin/bash